20th Battalion, London Regiment (Blackheath and Woolwich): Salonika

-On 1 November, 60th Division was ordered to prepare to move to the Macedonian front, and the 2/20th embarked at Marseilles on 30 November, arriving at Salonika on 8 December.
+On 1 November, 60th Division was ordered to prepare to move to the Macedonian front, and the 2/20th embarked at Marseille on 30 November, arriving at Salonika on 8 December.
 The battalion then marched up to the Doiran sector, where it was engaged in digging the Corps Defence Line in reserve.
 The 2/20th first went into the front line on 26 February 1917 in anticipation of a Bulgarian attack, and held the line until relieved on 26 March.

 2nd Battle of Doiran (24/25 April 1917): The battalion had been withdrawn to train for a raid to be carried out by 60th Division in support of a British offensive near Lake Doiran.
 The object of the battalion's raid on a position known as 'The Nose' was to secure prisoners, destroy trenches, and inflict casualties, but its main aim was to deceive the enemy as to the point of the main attack.
 The attack was carefully rehearsed and the enemy's line thoroughly reconnoitred beforehand.
 It was accompanied by a party of sappers from 519th Field Company, Royal Engineers.
 Three parties attacked with artillery support at 22.55 on the night of 24/25 April and despite the enemy's 'SOS' barrage and searchlights, succeeded in cutting through the wire entanglements and entering the trenches, which were found to be empty and blocked: the preparations for the raid had successfully alerted the Bulgarians.
 A fire-fight broke out while the trenches were demolished, and the raiders withdrew after 30 minutes, having lost 19 other ranks dead or died of wounds, three prisoners, and 2 officers and 68 other ranks wounded.
 The raid was considered a great success, though the main offensive was a failure.

 The 60th Division was next transferred to the Egyptian Expeditionary Force (EEF) for the Sinai and Palestine Campaign.
 The 2/20th Bn embarked for Alexandria on 16 June 1917.